Any word with “disease” after it can’t be good.

 - Tenderness or discomfort

 If you think you may have some form of periodontal disease, the sooner you let us know the better our chance of treating it successfully.
 There are both non-surgical and surgical options available, depending on your unique condition.
+There is no need for referral to a periodontist; we perform periodontics procedures here in our office.

 We will work together to determine a treatment plan that’s best for you.
 If you have questions, don’t hesitate to ask us during your next visit.
 If you or a loved one show signs of periodontal disease or think you may be at risk, schedule an appointment today.